-The College Board has approved the following Fee structure for the year 2017.
+The College Board has approved the following Fee structure for 2018.

 |Per Annum||Per Month x 9|

-To assist with the continued development of College facilities the College Board and Governing Council previously approved the introduction of a voluntary Building Levy of $90 p.a. per family.
-This levy is charged with the normal fee account sent out in March each year.
-The levy is a Tax-deductible donation to the College’s registered building fund and official receipts will be issued.
+This levy was introduced to assist with the continued development of College facilities, for the benefit of all students.
+For 2018 the requested contribution is $160 per family.
+The levy is a tax-deductible donation to the College’s registered building fund and official receipts will be issued.
 Parents are encouraged to support this initiative which will assist the College maintain and improve its facilities for the benefit of all students who attend the College.

 Early Payment Discount

 A 5% discount of tuition fees is available for full payment of the yearly account by 31st March, which in 2018 equates to $204.75 per student.
 (N.B.
 Does not apply to parents on Fee Reduction Scheme)

 Payment options for your convenience :

 - Direct debit to your nominated bank account or credit card

 The College offers significant discounts for parents/guardians paying fees for three or more children in Catholic schools.